-Кеу Purpose ocbrm.isAmt Specify whether account migration is enabled in your BRM multischema database: • True: Account migration is enabled. • False: Account migration is disabled.
-This is the default. ocbrm.isIPV6Enabled Specify whether IPV6 is enabled in your Kubernetes environment: • True: IPV6 is enabled.
-False: IPV6 is disabled.
-This is the default. ocbrm.ece_deployed Specify whether to deploy ECE in your BRM cloud native environment: • True : ECE configurations will be loaded into your environment.
-This is the default. • False : ECE configurations will not be loaded into your environment. ocbrm.pdc_deployed Specify whether to deploy PDC in your BRM cloud native environment: • True : PDC configurations will be loaded into your environment. • False : PDC configurations will not be loaded into your environment.
-This is the default. ocbrm.existing_rootkey_wa llet Specify whether you are using an existing BRM database or an existing root key wallet: • True: Uses your existing BRM database or root key wallet. • False : Performs a fresh database initialization.
+Кеу Purpose ocbrm.pdc_deployed Specify whether to deploy PDC in your BRM cloud native environment: True: PDC configurations will be loaded into your environment.
+False: PDC configurations will not be loaded into your environment.
+This is the default. ocbrm.existing_rootkey_wa llet Specify whether you are using an existing BRM database or an existing root key wallet: True: Uses your existing BRM database or root key wallet.
+False: Performs a fresh database initialization.
 This is the default.
-When set to faise , the init-db Helm chart runs ids-config-job to load default strings into the BRM database during deployment Manually delete Ids-config-job after BRM deploys successfully. ocbrm.is_upgrade Specify whether to upgrade the existing database schema: True: Upgrades your existing database schema. • False: Deploys a new BRM database schema.
+When set to false, the init-db Helm chart runs Ids-config-job to load default strings into the BRM database during deployment.
+Manually delete Ids-config-job after BRM deploys successfully. ocbrm.is_upgrade Specify whether to upgrade the existing database schema: True: Upgrades your existing database schema.
+False: Deploys a new BRM database schema.
 This is the default. ocbrm.isSSLEnabled Specify whether SSL is enabled in the BRM database.
-The default is true . ocbrm.cmSSLTermination Specify whether to disable SSL between the CM and DM/EM. true: The CM is the SSL endpoint.
+The default is true. ocbrm.cmSSLTermination Specify whether to disable SSL between the CM and DM/EM. true: The CM is the SSL endpoint.
 Set it to true when using a custom TLS certificate for the CM.
-When set to true , also set the isSSLEnabled key to true . false: SSL is enabled across all components, from client to CM to DMs and EMs.
-This is the default. ocbrm.customSSLWallet Whether to use a custom TLS certificate for the CM. • true : A custom TLS certificate is used for the CM.
-When set to true , also set the cmSSLTermination key to true and TLS certificate to the top level of the Helm chart false: The default TLS certificate is used for the CM.
-This is the default. ocbrm.root kev rotate Whether to rotate the BRM root key.
+When set to true, also set the isSSLEnabled key to true. false: SSL is enabled across all components, from client to CM to DMs and EMs.
+This is the default. ocbrm.customSSLWallet Whether to use a custom TLS certificate for the CM. true: A custom TLS certificate is used for the CM.
+When set to true, also set the cmSSLTermination key to true and move the Oracle wallet (brm_custom_wallet) containing the custom TLS certificate to the top level of the Helm chart. false: The default TLS certificate is used for the CM.
+This is the default. ocbrm.root_key_rotate Whether to rotate the BRM root key.
 The default is false .
-For more information, see "Rotating the BRM Root Key" in BRM Cloud Native System Administrator's Guide. ocbrm.brm_root_pass The BRM root password.
+For more information, see "Rotating the BRM Root Key" in BRM Cloud Native System Administrator's Guide . ocbrm.brm_root_pass The BRM root password.
 The value can be per user.
 You must generate a Secret.
 Add this key to your override-values.yaml file with the same path hierarchy. ocbrm.rotate_brm_role_pas swords Whether to rotate the BRM role passwords.
 The default is false .